fastlane/docs/docs/getting-started/ios/fastlane-swift.md

 }
 ```

+## Using Plugins

+Search for a plugin you'd like to use: https://docs.fastlane.tools/plugins/available-plugins/

+If the plugin is ascii_art, for example, type the following into your terminal: `bundle exec fastlane add_plugin ascii_art`.
+The `fastlane/swift/Plugins.swift` file should now contain the function `asciiArt()`

+You're now free to use any plugin functions in your `fastlane/Fastlane.swift` lanes.

 ## Run Parallel

 `Fastlane Swift` uses socket internally.
 Therefore, for several `Lane`s to run in parallel at the same time, each `Lane` must be specified different `socket port` (lane's default `socket port` is `2000`)